Reserve Officer Training Corps (ROTC)

 MILS 3342 Leadership II

-MILS 3443 Leadership Development Assessment Course
+MILS 3443 Leader Development and Assessment Course

 MILS 3495 Nursing Advanced Summer Training